 set-dumpablehas been added, which aids in enabling core dumps.
 It’s been known to be a pain to get a core dump when enabling the

 groupsettings, which disables the dumpable flag on Linux, when using a chroot and/or when HAProxy is started by a service management tool that requires complex operations to just raise the core dump limit.
 This directive makes it much easier to retrieve a core file.

 check-via-socks4which can be used for communicating with servers within a backend over SOCKS4 and adds similar functionality for health checking over SOCKS4.

 HAProxy 2.0 bring LTS support for the aforementioned features, as well as the following features that were introduced or improved upon during the 1.9 release:

-- Small Object Cache with an increased caching size up to 2GB, set with the
+Small Object Cache with an increased caching size of up to 2GB, set with the

 total-max-sizesetting determines the total size of the cache and can be increased up to 4095MB.